 Doing breathing exercises

 The cannabis plant contains a wide range of cannabinoids and other compounds that are well-known to reduce inflammation, including cannabidiol (CBD) and terpenoids.
 Research shows these compounds exert prolonged immunosuppression and could be used to relieve both chronic and acute inflammation.
-Cannabis and CBD are also excellent stress relievers that can help you get better sleep and reduce anxiety.
+Cannabis is also an excellent stress reliever that can help you get better sleep and reduce anxiety.

 Interested in using cannabis as an alternative treatment?
 Get your cannabis card with a licensed physician.